 Middlebury men’s basketball has established itself as one of the top programs in the country.
-The team competes in arguably the top conference in the nation, the NESCAC, with several challenges from strong non-conference opponents.
+The team competes in arguably the top conference in the nation, the New England Small College Athletic Conferences (NESCAC), with several challenges from strong non-conference opponents.

-The program rose to new heights in 2010-2011, advancing to the NCAA Final Four with a record of 28-2.
-They returned to the NCAA Sectionals the following year, led by two-time All-American and national player of the year nominee Ryan Sharry.
-In 2011-2012, the team finished 25-4, advancing to the quarterfinal round of the NCAA Tournament.
+The program rose to new heights in 2010-11, advancing to the NCAA Final Four with a record of 28-2.
+The Panthers returned to the NCAA Sectionals the following year, led by two-time All-American and National Player of the Year nominee Ryan Sharry.
+In 2011-12, the team posted a 25-4 record, advancing to the quarterfinal round of the NCAA Tournament.

-The Panthers now have NCAA Tournament appearances in six of the last seven years, winning NESCAC Championships in 2009 and 2011.
+The Panthers now have NCAA Tournament appearances in six of the last eight years, winning NESCAC Championships both in 2009 and 2011.

-The 2008-2009 team went 24-4 en route to its first NESCAC Championship.
-The Panthers hosted the tourney in a jam-packed Pepin Gym, as they made their second straight NCAA Tournament appearance.
-NESCAC Player of the Year Ben Rudin became the school’s first-ever All-American.
+The 2008-09 team went 24-4 en route to its first NESCAC Championship.
+The Panthers hosted the tourney in a jam-packed Pepin Gymnasium, as they made their second-straight NCAA Tournament appearance.
+The NESCAC Player of the Year, Ben Rudin, became the school’s first-ever All-American.

 Up-tempo is the key when describing the Middlebury basketball team.
 Head Coach Jeff Brown’s basketball style of play emphasizes the fast-break and the three-point shot.
 With such a fast-paced style, the Panthers rely on conditioning and depth.